 The history overview that follows is drawn from NCGS archival materials including annual reports, early correspondence, conference programs, news clippings, NCGS publications, and conversations with the founding Executive Directors Meg Moulton and Whitty Ransome and other foundational leaders.
-While it is impossible to include every initiative undertaken by NCGS over the last 25 years, this history seeks to provide a summary of the major achievements of the Coalition as well as to capture the spirit of determination and collaboration that positioned NCGS and girls’ schools as experts on the education of girls.
+While it is impossible to include every initiative undertaken by NCGS, this history seeks to provide a summary of the major achievements of the Coalition as well as to capture the spirit of determination and collaboration that positioned NCGS and girls’ schools as experts on the education of girls.

 Creating the Coalition

-Consider the shifts in the educational landscape over the last 25 years, and you will see the impact of the National Coalition of Girls’ Schools (NCGS).
-The social movements of the 1970s and the Title IX push for equal access placed single-sex institutions at risk.
-Suddenly, single-sex schools were no longer seen as a natural alternative.
-Despite the historic role of girls’ schools in providing quality education for girls, single-sex education was seen as anachronistic.
+Consider the shifts in the educational landscape over the last 30 years, and you will see the impact of the National Coalition of Girls’ Schools (NCGS).
+The social movements of the 1970s and the Title IX push for equal access placed single-gender institutions at risk.
+Suddenly, single-gender schools were no longer seen as a natural alternative.
+Despite the historic role of girls’ schools in providing quality education for girls, single-gender education was seen as anachronistic.
 Girls’ school educators knew otherwise and recognized the urgent need to change the climate and the conversation.

 These professionals knew their observations and understandings would be strengthened through quantitative research.
 Accordingly, in 1988 and 1990, two different yet related studies were undertaken by the Coalition of Girls’ Boarding Schools (CGBS) and the Coalition of Girls’ Day Schools (CGDS).
 By researching and promoting the concept of single-gender schooling, the two organizations became leaders in the national dialogue on girls’ and women’s issues.